WebsyIO/tubemap-viz/README.md

     {
       "name": String (required),
       "status": Number, //1 - default || 0 - draws an inactive line either side of the station using the specified 'inactiveColour'
-      "custom": {
+      "distanceToNext": Number, //if set is used to determine the distance between this and the next station "custom": {
-        "fill": String, //overrides the station fill colour "stroke": String, //overrides the station stroke colour "scale": Number, //scales the station by the specified scale "image": String, (url) //allows an image to be used to represent the station "imageSize": Number //specifies the diameter of the image used }
+        "fill": String, //overrides the station fill colour "stroke": String, //overrides the station stroke colour "scale": Number, //scales the station by the specified scale "image": String, (url) //allows an image to be used to represent the station "imageSize": Number, //specifies the diameter of the image used "drawLabel": Boolean  //if true then the label for the station is not drawn }
     }
   ]